kristi11/ww-filament/README.md

 STRIPE_WEBHOOK_SECRET=your-stripe-webhook-secret
 ```

+#### The shop in [wittyworkflow website](https://wittyworkflow.com/shop) is in test mode so it might not work for production site purchases.

-In your server whether that's locally or in production run `stripe login` to log in into stripe and then `stripe listen --forward-to {your url here}/stripe/webhook --format JSON`.
+In your local server (for testing purposes only) use [stripe-cli](https://docs.stripe.com/stripe-cli) and run `stripe login` to log in into stripe and then `stripe listen --forward-to {your url here}/stripe/webhook --format JSON` to listen to Stripe's webhook.
+Installation instructions for your local development environment will be in the stripe-cli link above

 Your application is now ready for use.
 Enjoy!
 To install it in production follow your servers specific needs.

-You can go to the app's [shop](https://wittyworkflow.com/shop) to make test purchases.
-You can enter card nr. `4242 4242 4242 4242`.
-Any 4 numbers for expiration date for example `03/11` and any 3 numbers for CVC code for example `111`
+To make test purchases in your local environment you can enter card nr. `4242 4242 4242 4242`.
+Any 4 numbers for expiration date for example `03/11` and any 3 numbers for CVC code for example `111`.
+This is stripe's testing card numbers

+### To enter Stripe's live mode you need to complete your business profile in [Stripe's dashboard](https://dashboard.stripe.com/test/dashboard) and change the API keys from _test_ to _live API keys_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>